-larsrc 8 months ago
+larsrc a year ago

 TLA Will always mean Three Letter Acronym in my book.
 It took many link hops to find an actual definition, I finally found it in Leslie's first paper on the subject.
 PEYA, people!
 Please Explain Your Acronyms!

-• bubblyworld 8 months ago
+• bubblyworld a year ago

 Temporal Logic of Actions, to fix the irony here.

-• beardbound 8 months ago
+• beardbound a year ago

 I've seen this more and more in recent memory.
 I feel like the standard used to be define an acronym the first time you use it, then you can use it without explanation.